mrichnu/blog/_posts/2022-12-16-multicloud-in-higher-ed.md

   personally when I started here.
 Individual researchers operate more like small businesses, bringing in grant money to support their own work.
-They have mostly free rein to staff their labs and research teams as they see fit, and pay rent to the university for the use of its facilities in the form of "indirect costs" (a portion of the grant award money which the university keeps, the percentage varies by school).
+They have mostly free rein to staff their labs and research teams as they see fit, and pay rent to the university in the form of "indirect costs" (a portion of the grant award money which the university keeps, the percentage varies by school) for the use of its facilities.
 The researchers are incentivized to bring in as much grant money as possible, and the requirements of different grants and research projects may push them towards multiple IT solutions.
 - **Cross-institutional collaboration:** Not only will faculty members collaborate closely with their peers at other institutions, but staff will as well.
 I spend far more time directly sharing knowledge and collaborating with